 One of the most common mistakes is to describe your brand based on the functional service you are providing (e.g. nutrition counseling) or an area of specialty or practice philosophy (e.g. intuitive eating).
 Rather, it is important to focus on the end point value, and the 'feeling' or experience that you are helping them achieve.

 People pay for outcomes and experiences that fulfill a need or pain point, so don’t focus on ‘what you do’, but rather, ‘what will they get out of working with you’.
-The true value lies the experience that you provide, not the actual service that you are delivering.
-That value can either be something that’s tangible and measurable (like saving money or weight management), or more emotional and intangible, such as feeling more confident in their bodies and regaining love for themselves.
+The true value lies in the experience that you provide, not the actual service that you are delivering.
+That value can either be something that sounds tangible and measurable (like saving money or weight management), or more emotional and intangible, such as feeling more confident in their bodies and regaining love for themselves.

 Find out what really pains you to see in others’ problems, and ask yourself what drives your ‘why’ and how you want to remedy it.
 Focus not only on the problem you’re solving, but the experience your client will receive while getting there.